bds-ailab/shaman/docs/bbo/heuristics.md

 Of course, similar to all the heuristics, you can implement your own selection method.
 The selection functions can be found at <code>bbo.heuristics.genetic_algorithm.selections</code>.

 ### Crossovers
-Crossover is the method by which the two parametrization will merge in order to create a new one.
+Crossover is the method by which the two parametrizations will merge in order to create a new one.
 The most common method, as inspired by biology, is to use **single-point crossover**, which consists into randomly splitting each parametrization in two and concatenating the two parents.
 Variants of this technique are called *n-*points crossover and consist in cutting the parents into $n$ parts and alternatively concatenating them. `bbo` integrates simple and double point crossover.

 The crossovers functions can be found at <code>heuristics.genetic_algorithm.crossover</code>.

 ### Mutations
-Mutation is a random event that can happen to the offspring and modify some its values.
+Mutation is a random event that can happen to the offspring and modify some of its values.
 This ensures some randomness in the breeding process and enforces the **exploration** property of the genetic algorithm.
 The probability of the event happening is called the **mutation rate**.
 There are an infinite number of ways to mutate a parametrization into another one.
 Identically to simulated annealing, `bbo` comes with a mutation as a random walk: an offspring can randomly (according to a Bernouilli of parameter <code>mutation_rate</code>) turn itself into one of its neighbor's on the parameter grid.
 The mutation functions can be found at <code>bbo.heuristics.genetic_algorithm.mutations</code>.

 ### Examples